mdombrov-33/go-promptguard/README.md

 This installs `go-promptguard` to `$GOPATH/bin` (usually `~/go/bin`).
 Make sure it's in your `$PATH`.

-If you don't have Go, download pre-built binaries from [releases](https://github.com/mdombrov-33/go-promptguard/releases) (coming soon).
+If you don't have Go, download pre-built binaries from [releases](https://github.com/mdombrov-33/go-promptguard/releases).

 ## Usage